Let Us Handle Your Pump Issues

 A sump pump helps protect your basement from flooding by diverting water as soon as it starts to collect.
-At Jim Dhamer Plumbing and Sewer, Inc., we have experience installing, repairing, and replacing sump pump systems.
-We service customers in Naperville, Downers Grove, and Lisle, IL, so we know how common basement flooding is in the area.
+At Jim Dhamer Plumbing and Sewer, Inc., we have experience installing, repairing, and replacing sump pumps and back-up systems.
+We service customers in Naperville, Downers Grove, and Lisle, IL, so we know how common basement flooding can be in the area.

 How to Tell Whether Your Sump Pump Is Working

 It’s important that you make sure your sump pump is working before your basement actually floods.
 This way, you can get your pump fixed or replaced before disaster strikes.

 One of the easiest ways to test your pump is to pour buckets of water into the sump pit.
 If the pump is working properly, it will pump the water outside when the water reaches the appropriate level to activate the switch.
 If the pump isn’t working, a few things might happen:

 - Nothing happens: If nothing happens, the float ball may be stuck, or there may be other problems such as a jammed impeller.

 - Pump hums but doesn’t drain: If the pump is clearly trying and failing to drain the water, parts such as the impeller or discharge pipe may be defective and need replacing.

 - Pump doesn’t drain all the water: If the pump fails to drain all the water, the float might be stuck.
 The pump may also be overwhelmed by the volume of water.

 - Pump starts and stops: If the pump is short cycling, the basin may be too small for the volume of water.
 The pump may also need a new float switch that allows for longer cycles.

 - Pump starts and doesn’t stop: If the pump refuses to turn off, the float switch may be stuck, making the pump think there’s still water in the pit.
 There may also be too much water in the pit.